sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/index.md

-# Teammate development

-# Performance Management at Sourcegraph
+# Teammate development at Sourcegraph

 The purpose of this Handbook Page is to provide Managers and Teammates with the resources needed to drive a high performing culture at Sourcegraph.
 We believe that our team thrives when we have a high bar for excellence, and when all Teammates receive feedback early and often.